Boulder Station

 Closed Room or Open to Casino?
 The room has a glass window but it's too low to keep out noise.
 But, the glass check out the bright lights and people walking by on those occasions when you decide to fold early in the hand.

 Game Spreads and Limits: Omaha Hi at $4-$8 with a half-kill, $2-$4 Hold 'Em $2-$4, $4-$8 Hold Em with a half-kill.
-And a no-limit game at $1-$2.
+And quite a bit of no-limit game at $1-$2.

 Beginner Games or Classes?
 Class at two p.m., followed by a feeding frenzy by the locals.

 How Crowded is the Room?
-The room is popular and gets crowded on weekends, expect to wait up to an hour on weekend nights.
+The room is very popular and gets crowded on weekends, expect to wait up to an hour on weekend nights.

 Comps?
 Every hour of play equals $1 in comps, with a maximum of $12 for any 24 hours.
 That seems pretty stingy to us.
 Maybe if you play for 24 hours straight they'll let you have a $12 meal then crash under one of the poker tables.